 Start blending at a low speed.
 Work up momentum to move the larger chunks of fruit to the blades to chop them finely.
 Gradually increase speed to high.
 This is especially true when using frozen fruits or nuts; the slower you go, the more blending power you have at the start.

 If you start too fast or turn up the speed too quickly, you risk making that dreaded air bubble.
 That makes for a chunky smoothie you'll have to dig out with a spatula—not bad if you like something like a thick strawberry banana smoothie, but less ideal if you want to blend in other ingredients.

 Clean Up Immediately

 Immediately after pouring your drink, clean your container with warm water.
-The smooth blended goodness which makes a smoothie delicious also makes it sticky and hard to clean when it dries.
+The smooth blended deliciousness can dry in your container and make it hard to clean.
 Our Vitamix is super easy to clean (especially with the automatic cleaning cycle), but if you're diligent about rinsing with warm water immediately, you'll be fine.
 We've heard good things about Blendtec.

 Letting a smoothie sit tends to make it less frothy, but some smoothies will separate.
 In particular, the Spinach Apple Banana Smoothie will turn into a green juice floating atop a chunky green mixture if it sits for more than a few minutes.
 It's far better blended together, and the same goes for all green smoothies, in our experience.